turinglabsorg/datahub-learn/network-documentation/celo/tutorial/Redploy-dapps-on-celo.md

 ---
-description: Learn how to deploy your own smart contracts on the Celo network
+description: Learn how to re-deploy Ethereum Dapps on the Celo network
 ---

 # How to re-deploy your Ethereum DApp to the Celo Blockchain